 Symptoms of an Infected Tooth

-Sometimes a cavity becomes so severe that the bacteria reaches the pulp of the tooth and causes a painful infection.
+Sometimes, a cavity becomes so severe that the bacteria reaches the tooth's pulp and causes a painful infection.
 This is called an infected or abscessed tooth.
 Symptoms of an abscessed tooth include:

 An infected tooth can be very serious.
 The infection can spread from the tooth to the sinuses, brain, lungs, or blood.
 Once this happens, the infection can become life-threatening.
 Even if the infection doesn't become immediately life-threatening, it can damage your heart, increasing your risk of heart disease long-term.